nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Wed Sep 29 2021)
+### Joke of the day (Thu Sep 30 2021)
 <!-- joke -->
->Chuck Norris eats beef jerky and craps gunpowder.
-Then, he uses that gunpowder to make a bullet, which he uses to kill a cow and make more beef jerky.
-Some people refer to this as the 'Circle of Life.'
+>The Chuck Norris military unit was not used in the game Civilization 4, because a single Chuck Norris could defeat the entire combined nations of the world in one turn.
 <!-- /joke -->

-*Last update: Wed, 29 Sep 2021 00:26:19 GMT*
+*Last update: Thu, 30 Sep 2021 00:28:23 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)